History

 For over 60 years, Hondo has built western boots following a tradition of quality and local know-how.

 The Hondo Boot line caters to the varied activities of seasoned boot wearers, with styles designed for dress, riding, or ranch wear.
 Some styles feature heels with spur rests, double layered insteps (that’s called a Saddle), soles weighted by midsoles, or rubber soles, for added performance.
-For greater appeal, our stitch patterns colorfully accentuate vamp hues.
+For greater appeal, our stitch patterns feature multiple rows of thread alternating in color and arranged like the bands of a rainbow, accentuating the hues of the boot’s vamp.
 At the end of the production line we carefully trim and treat each boot for an impeccable finish.

-Today the Hondo Boot Company is still owned by the same family as when it started in 1965 and is based in El Paso, the historic cowboy boot capital of the world.
-We still live by our motto that “Hondo Boots are handcrafted with pride,” ensuring that that no matter what it takes we’ll continue to build a comfortable, durable, and repairable boot that we hope you too can be proud of.
+Today Hondo Boots are found at fine Western Wear Stores that take pride in their product offering.
+The Hondo Boot Company is still owned by the same family as when it started in 1965 and is still based in El Paso, the historic cowboy boot capital of the world.
+We live by our motto that “Hondo Boots are handcrafted with pride,” ensuring that that no matter what it takes we’ll continue to build a comfortable, durable, and repairable boot that we hope you too can be proud of.

 Share